ahasanulhoque/rock-paper-scissors/README.md

-This is a simple game of Rock Paper Scissors, currently played in the console and used as an introduction to functions in Javascript
+This is a simple game of Rock Paper Scissors.
+It has a basic display and basic responsive design.

+This project uses just basic HTML, CSS, and Javascript.
+It was used as practice for using Javascript to make a page dynamic.